ICAO PRACTICE TEST VIDEO

 Every time you board a plane you put your trust in the pilots and every time pilots enter the cockpit they put their trust in computers.

-The plane is a four year-old 757 a highly sophisticated jet known for it reliability and safety.
+The plane is a four-year-old Boeing 757, a highly sophisticated jet known for its reliability and safety.

 The altimeter indicates how high the aircraft is flying over the ground.

 It reads zero, but the plane is clearly airborne.